 Reason: To protect trees and hedgerows to be retained, safeguard the character of the area, preserve habitat and to minimise the effect of development on the area in accordance in accordance with policies D1, D2 and NE5 of Plan: MK.

-Archaeological
+Written Scheme of Investigation

-No development shall take place within the areas of archaeological significance until the programme of archaeological work as set out in the ‘Written scheme of Investigation for Earthwork Recording and Archaeological Excavation on land at South Caldecotte, Milton Keynes’ (produced by CGMS Heritage, dated June 2019 revised July 2020) has been undertaken.
-To avoid doubt, the areas of archaeological significance are shown in Fig 5 and Fig 7 of the ‘Written scheme of Investigation for Earthwork Recording and Archaeological Excavation on land at South Caldecotte, Milton Keynes“ (produced by CGMS Heritage, dated June 2019 revised July 2020)
+No development shall take place within any area of archaeological significance until a programme of archaeological work as set out in the ‘Written Scheme of Investigation for Earthwork Recording and Archaeological Excavation on land at South Caldecotte, Milton Keynes’ (produced by CGMS Heritage, dated June 2019 revised August 2020) has been undertaken.
+To avoid doubt, the area of archaeological significance are those set out in the Written Scheme of Investigation and includes the Archaeological Protection Area shown on the Parameters Plan Dwg.
+16-048-01-SGP-XX-00-DR-A-1004-P13

 Reason: To ensure the appropriate recording of any archaeological remains affected by the development in accordance with: Paragraph 199 of the National Planning Policy Framework and Policy HE1 of Plan:MK.

 Reason: To enable expert investigation of cultural remains at this site of archaeological interest in accordance with Policy HE1 of Plan:MK (2019).

 Construction Environmental Management Plan

-Reserved matters applications for each phase or part of the development hereby permitted shall include a Construction Environmental Management Plan (CEMP).
-The CEMP shall be based upon the principles within the agreed Outline Construction Traffic Management Plan prepared by BWB (ref: SCD-BWB-XX-RP-TR-012) dated 09/07/2019
+Reserved matters applications for each phase or individual plot within a phase shall include a Construction Environmental Management Plan (CEMP).
+The CEMP shall be based upon the principles within the agreed Outline Construction Traffic Management Plan prepared by BWB (ref: SCD-BWB-XX-RP-TR-012) dated 09/07/2019.
+The approved CEMP shall be adhered to for the duration of the construction works in that phase.

 Reason: To ensure there are adequate mitigation measures in place, in the interests of highway and pedestrian safety and in order to protect the amenities of existing and future residents in accordance with policies CT1 and NE6 of Plan: MK.